iamDREAMO/30DayMapChallenge-2023/README.md

 ![Day7-Navigation](https://github.com/iamDREAMO/My-30DayMapChallenge2023/assets/89151426/90773219-477e-4f1a-ae33-e996e66e3472)

-Straight destination flights are mostly the choice for travelers embarking long journeys.
+Straight destination flights are mostly the wish for travelers embarking long journeys.
 Layovers can be tiring and boring at times.
-Kotoka International Airport is the only international airport currentry in Ghana.
-Below is a visualization of flight flow from ACC (airport code for Kotoka International Airport) to airports, airfields, and helipads of neighbouring countries.
+Kotoka International Airport is the only international airport currently in Ghana.
+Below is a visualization of flight flow from ACC (airport code for Kotoka International Airport) to airports, airfields, and helipads of neighboring countries.

 Tools: Everything was done in QGIS.